Spatial Disparities in Fire Shelter Accessibility: Capacity Challenges in the Palisades and Eaton Fires: Conclusion

-Cases 1 through 3 focus on real-world conditions during the peak wildfire crisis on January 12, while Case 4 examines hypothetical scenarios aimed at enhancing shelter access.
-On this day, a significant gap existed between available shelter capacity and the number of people living in evacuation zones.
-The eight operational shelters available on January 12 (the top eight listed in Table \ref{tab:shelter_info}) had a combined capacity of only 5,224 people.
-In contrast, population estimates from LandScan Global 2023 indicate that 44,348 individuals were located in evacuation order zones and 42,263 in warning zones, totaling 86,611 people at risk.
-This left approximately 81,387 people without access to designated shelters.
-The large gap between available shelter capacity and evacuation demands highlights the immediate need to increase shelter infrastructure to better protect evacuees during such emergencies.The critical gap between available shelter spaces and evacuation requirements on January 12 led to the creation of Case 4, which investigated potential solutions by adding hypothetical shelter sites.
-Specifically, we examined potential shelter sites drawn from the National Shelter System Facilities dataset (\cite{HIFLD_NSSFacilities}), which includes buildings that could potentially serve as shelters and specify their capacities.
+In contrast, Case 4 examines hypothetical scenarios aimed at improving shelter accessibility under extreme evacuation demand.
+On January 12, a substantial mismatch existed between available shelter capacity and the population residing in evacuation zones.
+The eight operational shelters available on that day (the top eight listed in Table \ref{tab:shelter_info}) had a combined capacity of 5,224 people, whereas LandScan Global 2023 estimates indicate that 44,348 individuals were located in evacuation order zones and 42,263 in warning zones, totaling 86,611 people at risk.
+As a result, approximately 81,387 individuals lacked access to designated shelters.
+This pronounced disparity between shelter capacity and evacuation demand underscores the urgent need to expand shelter infrastructure during large-scale wildfire emergencies.

-The objective of Case 4 is to identify the locations and capacities of additional shelters needed to accommodate the entire evacuated population and to improve overall accessibility.
-To achieve this, we designed two sub-scenarios that determine which shelters should be selected and how they should be spatially distributed.
+Motivated by this critical gap, Case 4 explores potential mitigation strategies by introducing hypothetical shelter sites.
+Candidate locations are drawn from the National Shelter System Facilities dataset \cite{HIFLD_NSSFacilities}, which identifies buildings that could potentially serve as shelters and provides information on their capacities.